Bar Rouge Shanghai, VOL Group China | Creative & Art Direction

 Flyers Sampling Series.
 Photos by Jean-Paul Goude, Tod Papageorge, Nan Goldin, Shutterstock.
 Visual Sampling, Art direction & Graphic design by Francois Soulignac, Bar Rouge Shanghai, VOL Group China.

-Original Content production
+Original content production

 A co-working with locals and international talents : Antoine K.P.
 (Director, Bar Rouge Shanghai); Charles B. (Marketing & Sales Director, VOL Group China); Quentin F. aka Keint (Photographer, Artistic and Musical Director, Bar Rouge Shanghai); Jonathan B. (Project Manager, Bar Rouge Shanghai); Clément B. (Videographer); Lynn (Graphic Designer); Shasha (Graphic Designer); Shyla T. (Graphic Designer); Toni Z. (Graphic Designer); Preacher (Graphic Designer); Julia Z. (Graphic Designer); Danara S. (Illustrator); Vitaly T. (Photographer and Videographer); Pavel S. (Photographer); Oliver M. (Art Director, Photographer); 紫宁信息科技 (Drones & Aerial views).